fredpope/aws-starter/docs/design.md

 - Store `DB_PASSWORD` securely in Azure DevOps variables.
 - Add tests in `api/` and `nextjs/` if needed, and update the pipeline to run them.

-This repo gives you everything to develop locally and deploy to AWS via Azure DevOps.
-Let me know if you need adjustments!
+This repo provides everything to develop locally and deploy to AWS via Azure DevOps.